 Society faces a multitude of challenges in the 21st century, including but not limited to issues of sustainable development, climate change, energy, advancing scientific discovery, and education.
 As natural resource consumption and human populations continue to rise, and the negative impacts of our dependence on fossil fuels become clearer, it is important that we take action and seek solutions to these complex challenges.
 Plants are the foundation of all life on earth, and as such, will be key players in helping to solve some of the issues facing humanity.
 From serving as the foundation of our food system, to contributing to biotechnology solutions for global challenges, the importance of plants is undeniable.
 Yet, plants are often overlooked and taken for granted.

-The first video, Careers in Plant Sciences, provides an overview of some of the career opportunities that exist within plant sciences.
-This video includes interviews with staff, faculty and students and a behind the scenes look at some of the plant science facilities at The Ohio State University.
+The Center for Applied Plant Sciences partnered with the Center of Science and Industry (COSI) to create a suite of four short, educational videos highlighting various aspects of plant science.
+Each video includes interviews with staff, faculty and students and a behind the scenes look at some of the plant science facilities at The Ohio State University.

 Some links on this page are to .pdf files, which requires the use of Adobe Acrobat Reader software.
 If you do not have Reader, you may use the following link to Adobe to download it for free at: Adobe Acrobat Reader.
 Please contact us if you need these files in a more accessible format.